JeffZhou42/streaklo/frontend/my-react-app/README.md

 # Front End

-This code is for the hompage.
-Built with React.
+This code is for the homepage & habits page.
+Built with React